quad/moxie/README.md

                 background-color: black;
         }

-    How post-ironic: a black and white mixtape entitled _One Red Mixtape_.
+    How post-ironic: a black and white mixtape entitled "One _Red_ Mixtape."

  6. `moxie-static` to wrap that sucker up.